 Now, it’s time to bring your creation to life and start to animate your sales training program.
 However, first things first, you’ll need to determine whether you will deliver your training internally or externally.
 Furthermore, participants record progress to be able to measure the success of your sales training program.

-5. Evaluate training (To revise if neccessary)
+5. Evaluate training

 Once the sales training program has come to an end, you’ll use your participant’s progress to determine whether you successfully met your training objectives.
 Furthermore, it would help if you utilised the feedback from stakeholders to gauge if there are any missing weaknesses throughout the entire program.

-SOCO Academy – The E-Learning for Sales Teams Solution
+Build a Sales Training Program for Your Team Using SOCO Academy – The E-Learning for Sales Teams Solution

 Here at SOCO/ Sales Training, we’ve been implementing sales systems in industry-leading companies for decades.
 We found that the best system to train sales staff incorporates a combination of e-learning, in-person training and coaching.
 By incorporating all 3, retention and implementation are maximised and sales teams reach what we all strive for, their maximum potential.